bw2/ConfigArgParse/CONTRIBUTING.rst

 Create a fork of the git repository and checkout a new branch from master branch.
 The branch name may start with an associated issue number so that we can easily cross-reference them.
 For example, use ``1234-some-brach-name`` as the name of the branch working to fix issue 1234.
-Once you’re ready to run a full batterie of tests to your changes, open a pull request.
+Once your changes are ready and are passing the automated tests, open a pull request.

 Don’t forget to sync your fork once in while to work from the latest revision.